temetvince/x4/station_profiles.md

 | Weapon Components     | 171  | 194  | 217  | 239  | 262  | 285  | 308  | 331  | 353  | 376  | 399  | shiptech       | container | 20          | 171      | 399      | 285          |
 | Wheat                 | 19   | 22   | 24   | 27   | 29   | 32   | 34   | 37   | 39   | 42   | 44   | agricultural   | container | 4           | 19       | 44       | 31           |

-## Trade Profiles
+## Station Profiles

-### Using Trade Profiles in X4: Foundations
+### Using Station Profiles in X4: Foundations

-In X4, you can manually set buy and sell prices for a station's resources, intermediates, products, and trade wares by utilizing the buy and sell percentages associated with each trade profile.
+In X4, you can manually set buy and sell prices for a station's resources, intermediates, products, and trade wares by utilizing the buy and sell percentages associated with each station profile.

-1. **Select the Trade Profile**: Choose the appropriate trade profile for your station (e.g., Factory, Depot, etc.) based on its role and priorities.
+1. **Select the Station Profile**: Choose the appropriate station profile for your station (e.g., Factory, Depot, etc.) based on its role and priorities.

 1. **Determine the Buy/Sell Percentage**: Refer to the profile's buy or sell percentage (e.g., Factory buys at 90% and sells at 20%).